dominicstop/react-native-ios-modal/README.md

 ![Modal Example 6 & 7](./assets/ModalExample-06-07.gif)

 ### Motivation
-* You can use this, but it's iOS only (so you have to use a different modal component on android).
-I just really liked the native iOS 13 `pageSheet` modal behavior, and iOS also  automatically handles the modal dismiss gesture when using a scrollview.
+* You can use this, but it's iOS only (so you have to use a different modal component on android, like the built-in react-native [component](https://reactnative.dev/docs/modal)).
+* I just really liked the native iOS 13 `pageSheet` modal behavior, and iOS also  automatically handles the modal dismiss gesture when using a scrollview.
 * So this component exist to tap into native iOS modal behaviour.
 Ideally, another library will use this component (like a navigation library) to show modals and handle using a different component for android.
 - - -
 <br/>